Every single person needs food. We take that fact for granted.

 Our posters are displayed in the local Job Centre, Citizens Advice and even at the only other food bank – The Salvation Army.

-People in need are encouraged to visit a pop-up shop rather than have a food parcel which involves little or no choice and may even end up being given food they don’t like.
+People in need are encouraged to visit a pop-up shop rather than have a food parcel which involves little or no choice and may even end up with the customer being given food they don’t even like.

 We’ve been asked many times about the food going to the ‘right people’.